-Rishi Sunak rules out sending UK fighter jets to Ukraine as ‘impractical’
+Rishi Sunak rules out fighter jets for Ukraine as war could stretch into 2024

-PM fears ‘prolonged stalemate’ will benefit Russia, as officials say conflict will grind on throughout 2023
+PM fears ‘prolonged stalemate’ will benefit Russia – but rules out sending jets as ‘not practical’

 Rishi Sunak believes it is “not practical” to send British fighter jets to Ukraine, despite being keen to boost support to Kyiv to avoid a lengthy stalemate in the country’s war with Russian invaders.

+The Ukraine conflict is likely to grind on throughout 2023, western defence officials warned on Tuesday, even if both sides make territorial gains at different times.

-The prime minister told his cabinet on Tuesday a “prolonged stalemate” in the war in Ukraine “would only benefit Russia” and its president Vladimir Putin, according to No 10.
+The prime minister told his cabinet a “prolonged stalemate” in the war in Ukraine “would only benefit Russia” and its president Vladimir Putin, according to No 10.

-He said they must seize an opportunity to “accelerate” UK support to give Ukraine “the best chance of success and make the most of the window of opportunity where Russian forces were on the back foot”.
+Mr Sunak said he wanted to seize an opportunity to “accelerate” UK support to give Ukraine “the best chance of success and make the most of the window of opportunity where Russian forces were on the back foot”.

 But Downing Street said training Volodymyr Zelensky’ forces on “extremely sophisticated” Typhoons and F-35s would take too long.
-No 10 did not, however, oppose allies sending their own jets.
+No 10 did not, however, oppose allies sending their own jets after French president Emmanual Macron refused to rule out.

-The Ukraine conflict is likely to grind on throughout 2023, western defence officials warned on Wednesday, even if both sides make territorial gains at different times.

 Officials also said recent pledges made by UK, US, Germany mean the total number of tanks heading to Ukraine now exceeds the 300 Mr Zelensky has asked for – but the vehicles are unlikely to be sent to the battlefield until the end of March.